 For information about specific sports and recreation clubs and programs, their schedules and contact information, go to our Sports and Recreation Organizations page, check our Facebook page, or contact our Recreation Director at 306-542-2044.

 Disc Golf Course: The 9 hole disc golf course was developed in June 2017 and includes many man made and natural hazards.
 It is just under 3000 feet in length and takes in great views of the Duck Mountains and our sports grounds.
-Users of the course can take on our signature hole number 7 which challenges them to navigate their way through a tunnel of trees 350 feet long.
+Users of the course can take on our signature hole number 9 which challenges them to navigate their way through a tunnel of trees.

 The Dr. Michael Bishop Walking Trail: Developed in 2016 the first phase of the Kamsack Walking Trail is located in the south east corner of the town.
 The first section begins at the junction of East Avenue & Nykolaishen Drive where it connects with the Trans Canada Trail.
 The trail continues south east until it turns north by the creek and the community garden, it then connects with the sports grounds at Stewart Street where users can use the existing trail that leads to the medical clinic, swimming pool and Eaglestone Lodge on Miles Street.

 Swimming pool: Built in 2003, our outdoor pool offers the Red Cross Swim Programs and Lifesaving Society swimming lessons.
 Keep fit with an Aqua-size class.
 Our instructors can individualize the workout so it is perfect for your needs.
 Make a big “splash” for someone special and book your birthday party at the pool.
 For information call our Recreation Director at 306-542-2044.

 Skateboard park: Located behind the RCMP Detachment, Kamsack skateboarders enjoy the smooth concrete platform and wooden jumps.
 Come out and watch our youth perform amazing moves and jumps.